ArcanaFramework/arcana/docs/source/processing.rst

       --parameter param1 10 \
       --parameter param2 20

-When sinks and sources can be specified by their path alone and their formats don't need converting the can be added in a single step
+If the source can be referenced by its path alone and the formats of the source and sink columns match those expected and produced by the workflow, then you can all add the sources and sinks in one step

 .. code-block:: console

-    $ arcana apply workflow 'file///data/openneuro/ds00014:test' segmentation \
+    $ arcana apply workflow 'file///data/enigma/alzheimers:test' segmentation \
       pydra.tasks.fsl.preprocess.fast:FAST \
       --source T1w in_file medimage:NiftiGz \
       --sink fast/gm gm medimage:NiftiGz \